olebittner/GoodOfflineGames/README.md

 This example use case configures the tool to download games from one GOG account.
 If you want to download games from another provider simply replace `GOG` with the provider of your choice.
-You can repeat the first command to setup multiple users and/or providers
+You can repeat the `login` command to setup multiple users and/or providers
 ```bash
 # Clone this git and enter the directory